sambuaneesh/Network-File-System/README.md

 - Directories shall not be named with numbers, they are reserved for redundant storage servers
 - Atleast one storage shall be alive before client can make any connection
 - Paths file must end with a new line
+- Define the naming server IP in the headers

 ### Project overview??
 - To run: ./nm ./ss ./client and then ss can come at anytime